Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

 #### "TransportType=AmqpWebSockets" Alternative

-To configure web socket use, see: [configure web sockets][ConfigureWebSocketsSample].
+To configure web socket use, see: [Configuring the transport][TransportSample].

 #### "Authentication=Managed Identity" Alternative